MagGeo/MagGeo/docs/DOCUMENTATION_GUIDE.md

 ## Overview

-MagGeo now uses a simplified documentation approach with **MkDocs only**.
-The previous dual-system approach (Quarto + MkDocs) has been replaced with a unified MkDocs-based documentation system.
+MagGeo uses a simplified documentation approach with **MkDocs only**.

 ## Documentation Structure